Devils Fork weekend scene

 2 nights

-Arrive Friday, save Saturday for the water or signature outing, and keep Sunday slow.
+Arrive Friday, save Saturday for the water or main outing, and keep Sunday slow.

 Stay